 When she was born in 1940, Danish silversmith company Georg Jensen produced their now-beloved Daisy collection in her honor.
 As a result, her nickname is “Daisy.”
 The Queen’s fashion sense; unique, elegant, and sometimes eccentric, has cemented her as a style icon.

 Queen Margrethe is well-known as a heavy smoker, although she stopped smoking publicly in 2006, and apparently quit after her spinal surgery in 2023.
+She now enjoys her retirement and has retained her title as Queen.

 Christian, Princess Isabella, and twins Prince Vincent and Princess Josephine.

-He is the first Danish royal to earn a Master’s degree: he has an MSc. of political science from Aarhus University.
+King Frederik is the first Danish royal to earn a Master’s degree: he has an MSc. of political science from Aarhus University.
 In addition to his studies, Frederik has undertaken military training, undertaking an education from Frømandskorpset, the naval elite special operations forces, as a frogman (e.g. scuba diving in a military capacity).

 She has a dual Bachelor of Commerce and Bachelor of Law, as well as graduate certificates in advertising.
 She worked as an account manager and director for various advertising agencies in Australia and internationally before eventually moving to Denmark to be with Frederik.